emmanuelgonz/starBlast/index.rst

 starBlast-Atmosphere Cloud Setup
 --------------------------------
-To deploy slastEasy setup on CyVerse Atmosphere cloud, you will need access to `Atmosphere <https://atmo.cyverse.org/de/>`_.
+To deploy blastEasy setup on CyVerse Atmosphere cloud, you will need access to `Atmosphere <https://atmo.cyverse.org/application/images>`_.
+Request

 You will need to launch a Master instance that will host sequenceServer and one or more Worker instances as needed to distribute the blast jobs.

-Both the Master and Worker Virtual Machine instances use Docker containers to run sequenceserver and connect Workers.
+Both the Master and Worker Virtual Machine instances use Docker containers to run sequenceServer and connect Workers.

 Setting Up Master Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~